In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 2 organic romaine hearts or other lettuce

-- Sunbasket Caesar dressing (paleo mayo - Parmesan - sherry vinegar - Dijon mustard - garlic - anchovy paste - kosher salt - black pepper)
+- Sunbasket Caesar dressing (mayo - Parmesan - sherry vinegar - Dijon mustard - garlic - anchovy paste - kosher salt - black pepper)

 - 4 or 5 sprigs organic fresh flat-leaf parsley